“Airlines, treat your customers as human beings and not as cattle.”

 What has changed in the industry?
 Quite simply — knowledge.
-10 years ago airlines were not very competitive one with another.
+(Well, that and consolidation.)
+Ten years ago, airlines were not very competitive one with another.
 They did not have to be.

-Fares and schedules belonged to the airlines and travel agents and the information needed to make decisions was easily hidden.
-Today, through the Internet, all fare information is as close at hand as your computer monitor.
+Fares and schedules belonged to the airlines and travel agents, and the information needed to make decisions was easily hidden.
+Today, though, all fare information is as close at hand as your computer monitor.
 It is even possible to choose one over another based on price…in an instant.

 The airlines acknowledge this and believe that they need to compete in a tug-of-war for the traveler’s business on the sole equity of lowest fare.
 After all, from what else is there to choose?